Jump to Section

 What Is A US Passport Application?

-A US Passport Application is a government form issued by the State Department that must be filled out and submitted by a US citizen to obtain a United States passport.
+A US Passport Application is a government form provided by the State Department that must be filled out and submitted by a US citizen to obtain a United States passport.

 To see what a US Passport Application looks like, click here.